Is Retail Arbitrage Allowed on Amazon? (6 Reasons Amazon Doesn’t Like Retail Arbitrage)

 • North & South Sudan

-• There are over 200 million Amazon prime members worldwide, 153 million belong to the US.
+• There are over 167 million Amazon prime members in the US alone.
+(Exploding Topics)

-To add to that, selling on Amazon has become completely saturated in the last 5 to 6 years and isn’t showing any signs of stopping soon.
+Furthermore, Amazon has become saturated in the last 5 to 6 years and isn’t showing any signs of stopping soon.
+More and more sellers are joining the e-commerce game.
+Products are becoming cheaper and margins are becoming slimmer.

-You also have to consider the fact that Amazon favors bigger and more established brands, which isn’t particularly exciting news for aspiring retail arbitrage sellers.
+You also have to consider the fact that Amazon favors bigger and more established brands.
+Naturally, this isn’t particularly exciting news for aspiring retail arbitrage sellers.

 Follow Me